RobustiPy/robustipy/README.md

 [![Generic badge](https://img.shields.io/badge/R-brightgreen.svg)](https://shields.io/)
 [![Generic badge](https://img.shields.io/badge/License-GNU3.0-purple.svg)](https://shields.io/)

-Welcome to the home of RobustiPy, a library for the creation of a more robust and stable model space.
+Welcome to the home of `RobustiPy`, a library for the creation of a more robust and stable model space.
 Kindly note: **this project is in early stages of development and its functionally and API might change without notice**!

+`RobustiPy` performs Multiversal/Specification Curve Analysis.
+Multiversal/Specification Curve Analysis attempts to compute most or all reasonable specification of a statistical model, understanding a specification as a single version of a model, with is particular choice of covariates, hyperparamters, data cleaning decisions, etc.

+More formally, lets assume we have model of the form:

+$$
+Y = F(X, \textbf{Z}) + \epsilon .
+$$

+In which we attempt to model a dependent variable $Y$ using some kind of function $F()$, some predictor/s $X$ and some covariates $Z$, plus some random error $\epsilon$.
+For all of this elements it is possible to have different versions.
+Lets assume $Y$, $X$ and $Z$ are imperfect latent variable/s of an

 ## Installation